ElementalPublishing/metasystems/greaper/README.md

 ### 8. Robustness & Professionalism
 - [ ] Write user and developer documentation
 - [ ] Create unit and integration tests for all modules
-- [ ] Ensure cross-platform compatibility (Windows, Linux, macOS)
+- [x] Ensure cross-platform compatibility (Windows, Linux, macOS)
 - [ ] Provide easy installation instructions

 ---

+## ✨ Current Features

+- **Modern TUI** with theme support and persistent error dialogs
+- **Recursive search** with include/exclude globs
+- **Regex, fuzzy, and whole-word search** options
+- **Context lines** before/after matches
+- **Robust error handling** and user-friendly dialogs
+- **Cross-platform** support (Windows, Linux, macOS)
+- **John Wick import resolver** for reliable imports

+---

+## 🛣️ Roadmap & Next Steps

+- [ ] Match highlighting in TUI
+- [ ] Syntax highlighting for code files
+- [ ] Export results (plain text, JSON, CSV, Markdown)
+- [ ] `.gitignore` and custom ignore file support
+- [ ] Interactive review and batch replace
+- [ ] Archive/package search
+- [ ] Python API and editor integration
+- [ ] Documentation, tests, and easy install

+---

 ## ⚡️ Performance & Algorithms

 - **Core performance-critical functions** (such as the main search loop, fuzzy matching, and batch replace) will be implemented or accelerated using **Cython** to generate `.c` files for maximum speed.
-- We will use or build optimized algorithms for:
+- We use or build optimized algorithms for:
   - Fuzzy search (e.g., Levenshtein distance, string similarity)
   - Pattern matching and scoring
   - Tokenization for syntax-aware search
-- Where possible, we will leverage existing high-performance libraries (like `rapidfuzz`) and only implement our own algorithms when necessary.
+- Where possible, we leverage existing high-performance libraries (like `rapidfuzz`) and only implement our own algorithms when necessary.
-- All performance-critical code will be organized in an `algorithms/` or `utils/` module, not a traditional math module, since the focus is on string processing and search algorithms.
+- All performance-critical code is organized in an `algorithms/` or `utils/` module, not a traditional math module, since the focus is on string processing and search algorithms.

 ---

 ## Why Use Greaper?

 - Fuzzy and regex search in one tool
-- Colorized, context-rich output
+- Colorized, context-rich output (coming soon)
 - Search inside archives and package files (.zip, .tar, .whl, .egg, .jar, .nupkg, etc.)
 - Optionally search inside installed Python packages and node_modules
-- Ignore patterns and .gitignore support
+- Ignore patterns and .gitignore support (coming soon)
-- Interactive and batch replace modes
+- Interactive and batch replace modes (planned)
-- Output as JSON, CSV, or Markdown
+- Output as JSON, CSV, or Markdown (planned)
-- Syntax-aware search for codebases
+- Syntax-aware search for codebases (planned)
 - Modern, interactive terminal UI powered by [Textual](https://github.com/Textualize/textual)
 - And more!